-Origin: From Latin -plex, -fold ( as in duplex, two-fold); see plek- in Indo-European roots.
+Origin of -plexFrom Latin -plex -fold ( as in duplex twofold ); see plek- in Indo-European roots.

 plex - Computer Definition

 (1) (Plex Systems, Inc., Troy, MI, www.plex.com) A software company founded in 1995 that offers a cloud-based system geared to manufacturing.
-The Plex software includes enterprise resource planning (ERP), operations management, quality management, customer relationship management (CRM) and supply chain management.
+The Plex software includes enterprise resource planning (ERP), operations management, quality control management, customer relationship management (CRM) and supply chain management.